giantcarlos/post-records-storefront/README.md

 # **Post-Records Storefront**

 Post-Records is a fictional e-commerce storefront with a comically narrrow product line of rare and out-of-print post-punk records.
-It is a project page built to showcase Gian Carlos' skillset as a front-end web develop and UI/UX designer.
+It is a project page built to showcase Gian Carlos' skillset as a front-end web developer.

 ### **Features**
 ---

-- Purchase records and add them to your collection page.
+- Data fetched from the back-end to be displayed on the shop display.
 - Login feature to unlock purchasing and collection features.
+- Make purchases and place records in a collection page.

 ### **Tech**